Figure and Ground

 This process is similar to printmaking, where the artist carves a block, inks it, and applies it to paper to create the final work.
 The block isn’t the artwork but an artifact of the process.
 Similarly, the recording sessions are the “block,” and the graphic score, re-interpreted by live musicians, is the final artwork.

-The score above is the first created using this method, and the recording is a performance by the percussion duo low pass.
+The score for Traces is the first created using this method.
+The recording is by the percussion duo low pass and is available on Apple Music, Spotify, and other streaming services.